Intellectual Property Office (United Kingdom)

 The Intellectual Property Office of the United Kingdom (often referred to as the UK IPO) is, since 2 April 2007, the operating name of The Patent Office.
-It is the official government body responsible for intellectual property rights in the UK and is an executive agency of the Department for Science, Innovation and Technology (DSIT).
+It is the official government body responsible for intellectual property rights in the UK and is an executive agency of the Department for Business, Innovation, Science and Trade (BIST).

 Responsibilities

 The IPO has direct administrative responsibility for examining and issuing or rejecting patents, and maintaining registers of intellectual property including patents, designs and trade marks in the UK.
 As in most countries, there is no statutory register of copyright and the IPO does not conduct any direct administration in copyright matters.

 The IPO is led by the Comptroller-General of Patents, Designs and Trade Marks, who is also Registrar of Trade Marks, Registrar of Designs and Chief Executive of the IPO: